dashashaurka/rsschool-cv/cv.md

 https://github.com/dashashaurka

-Summary
+### Summary
 I am ambitious and well-motivated individual.
 I possess self-discipline, ability to work with a minimum of supervision and strive to perform my duties to ensure maximum accessibility.
 I am a quick learner who can absorb new ideas and communicate clearly and effectively.

 Proficient with HTML, CSS and JS, with extensive knowledge of UX and user psychology.

-Inductry skills
+### Industry skills

 Fundamental understanding of HTML5, CSS3, JS
 Translate a design into a responsive webpage